blackboxlogic/Cos470/FinalExam.md

 ```

 ### Convince Me
 Convince me you know what these words mean.
-You could give a reason you would use one, explain what they do, or gives examples.
+You could give a reason you would use one, explain what they do, or show examples.
 * Solution File (3 points)
 ```

 ```
-* Project References (3 points)
+* Project Reference (3 points)
 ```

 ```
-* Nuget Package (3 points)
+* NuGet Package (3 points)
 ```